Prizren – Charming and Quaint

 We had a massive dinner of cheese, meats, salads and wine at one of Prizren’s more popular restaurants which we both agreed was one of the best meals of our entire trip and cost about 20 euro for the both of us.
 We later enjoyed walking around the old town and observing life before ending the evening with a glass of wine and an ice-cream at a riverside cafe.

 Much to our surprise, we found Prizren to be extremely pretty, safe and welcoming and we definitely look forward to visiting again.
 It may eventually prove to be a popular European destination for a romantic weekend getaway!
-Made up your mind yet on visiting Prizren?
+Made up your mind yet about visiting Prizren?